ldwilker10/pneumonia_classification/README.md

 Recommendations:

 - Healthcare providers should utilize this model as a tool for early pneumonia detection.
-While this model is not an official diagnostic tool for penuamonia, this model is useful for early detecton and screening.
+While this model is not an official diagnostic tool for penuamonia, this model is useful for early detecton and screening and can be cross-reference with professional physician observations.

 - Using this model, practitioner's can implement preventative health strategies to their patient population early on before disease progression and improve overall health outcomes.

-- In the context of identifying pneumonia.

 ## Limitations

+- False positives: With recall, there is the chance for more false positive results (individuals being classified as having pneumonia who in fact do not).
+While this can be a limitation at times, this is not a huge hinderance in this context because we would rather correctly identify positive cases than to not identify someone with pneumonia and they get left untreated.

+- Run time/ Model complexity: As model complexity increases, this does increase the requirement for computation power and can increase model run times.

 - Small sample size: With more data and more images to analyze, a more robust model could be utilized to increased accuracy.

-- Run time/ Model complexity: As model complexity increases, this does increase the requirement for computation power and can increase model run times.

 ## Contact Information